mmistakes/minimal-mistakes/_posts/2018-01-06-my-most-expensive-error.md

 [<Measure>] type lb (* Imperial pound *)
 ```

-I could then write my fee calculation with the Units of Measure on the numbers to ensure everything worked.
-When I did this I immediately saw the mistake.
+I then wrote my fee calculation with the Units of Measure on the numbers to ensure everything matched.
+I then immediately saw the mistake.
 You will notice in this new function that I do multiply by the `feeRate`.

 ```fsharp
 // New fee function